khalidabuhakmeh/DatabaseHelpersExample/readme.md

 Wouldn't it be cool if I could create the database on the fly for each of my test fixtures or individiual tests? **YES, YES IT WOULD!**.

 The code you will find in this repository does just that.
-Take a look at this example.
+Take a look at this example. **The example below uses [NPoco](http://www.nuget.org/packages/NPoco/2.4.66-beta) with hard coded SQL.
+This is just to get the point across.
+The using statement with LocalDB is the important part.**

 ```
 [Fact]